cedrichille/historical-co2-data/emissions_data_app/to_do.md

 - lines of best fit

 # dash_app.py
-- bubble size for second variable + dropdown
 - Second axis for third variable?
-- error handling when no countries and/or no dataset selected (prevent update?)
 - Select all countries
 - order scatter plot by value
 - Line graph trend of subset of countries over years (max 10 countries?)